flow-state-15/mod-5-extra-resources/project-week/github-README-and-wiki-guidelines.md

 ## README Examples

 Note, parts of this documentation will only be completable once most of your project is complete, such as images of your web app.
+Most students complete their READMEs once their app is relatively finished.

 - Flicker Clone